 What can a sports injury professional or doctor do?

-Apply electrotherapy such as ultrasound can help with pain and inflammation.
-A doctor may prescribe anti-inflammatory medication such as Ibuprofen in the short term to reduce inflammation although long term they are thought to be of little benefit.
+Applying electrotherapy such as ultrasound can help with pain and inflammation.
+A doctor may prescribe anti-inflammatory medication such as Ibuprofen in the short term to reduce inflammation, although long term they are thought to be of little benefit.
 Always check with a doctor before taking medication and do not take ibuprofen if you have asthma.

 Cross friction sports massage techniques may be applied to the tendon and deep tissue massage to the tibialis posterior and calf muscles may help increase flexibility and condition of the muscles.